 To improve cash management, all cash received by the School District is pooled.
 Monies for all funds, including proprietary funds, are maintained in this pool.
 Individual fund integrity is maintained through the School District records.
-Each fund's interest in the pool is presented as "equity in pooled cash and investments" on the balance sheet.
+Each fund's interest in the pool is presented as "equity in pooled cash and cash equivalents" on the balance sheet.

-During fiscal year 2009, investments were limited to certificates of deposit, money market accounts, and STAROhio.
+During fiscal year 2010, investments were limited to money market accounts, savings accounts and STAROhio.

-Notes to the Basic Financial Statements (Continued) For the Fiscal Year Ended June 30, 2009
+Notes to the Basic Financial Statements (Continued) For the Fiscal Year Ended June 30, 2010